Rubby Sherr

 Rubby Sherr (Note: Pronounced "Ruby".)
 (September 14, 1913 – July 8, 2013) was an American nuclear physicist who co-invented a key component of the first nuclear weapon while participating in the Manhattan Project during the Second World War.
 His academic career spanned nearly eight decades, including almost 40 years working at Princeton University.

 Early life and education

 Sherr was born to Lithuanian Jewish immigrants in Long Branch, New Jersey, in 1913.
 After graduating from Lakewood High School, he attended New York University at his mother's behest, gaining a bachelor's degree in physics in 1934.
 He then went to study at Princeton University, where he obtained a doctorate in physics in 1938.
+Sherr began his experimental career at Harvard University, where he worked with the university's then-new cyclotron, leading experimental research into nuclear transmutation, including synthesis of precious metals such as gold.

 Manhattan Project

 In 1942, Sherr joined the MIT Radiation Laboratory, where he worked to develop new airborne radar systems.
 In 1944, he became involved with the Manhattan Project, which was tasked with creating the first nuclear weapon.
 Together with Klaus Fuchs, Sherr developed a key component of the bomb's triggering mechanism, the Fuchs–Sherr polonium-beryllium modulated neutron initiator.
 On July 16, 1945, Sherr was present at the Trinity nuclear test in New Mexico.
 He later recalled thinking during the test, "'This is the greatest scientific experiment of all time' – it was certainly the biggest.
 Then the horror sank in that the thing had actually worked, followed by relief that the atmosphere hadn't ignited, as some had feared it would."